wheelsbot7/Lume/src/posts/javascript-demistify.md

 **FRAMEWORK**: A larger module that you're expected to build on top of.
 Defines the basic functionality of your webpage.

 So, while your framework is the most flashy component of your JavaScript webpage, you need to be aware of the more foundational parts of your tech-stack.
+There are a LOT of frameworks out there, so take some time to consider how they might integrate into the other tools you're using.
+Web development is a collaborative process!
+When someone tries to sell their product as an all-in-one solution, know they're really selling other people's work.
+Stay curious!

+Signing off: Wheelsbot

+~~_Always on that dang Computer_~~

 [^?]: Yes, it's "JavascriptCore", not "JavaScriptCore".
 I don't like it any more than you do.
 This is like if Levi-oh-SAH was the correct pronunciation.